 Arrival time for all Barn retreats is between 2pm and 4pm.
 Departure time is after 9am and before 11am.

-Three miles by road and about 10-15 minutes.
+The Barn is about three miles by road and about 10-15 minutes from Totnes Train Station.

 How do I find out more and book?

 Why are Sharpham retreats so cheap?

 The Sharpham Trust is a registered charity (number: 285767) and a social enterprise which endeavours to keep the costs as low as possible by subsidising various aspects of the courses and retreats.